spring-projects/spring-retry/README.md

 });
 ```

-In the example we execute a web service call and return the result to the user.
-If that call fails then it is retried until a timeout is reached.
+In the preceding example, we execute a web service call and return the result to the user.
+If that call fails, it is retried until a timeout is reached.

 Since version 1.3, fluent configuration of RetryTemplate is also available: